Welcome to The Desert Archives

 Fortunately, there was a lot more to write about the place.
 The landscape alone has inspired not just film makers as prestigious as David Lean and Steven Spielberg, but a steady stream of musicians, painters and writers (just don’t get me started on the Palomares nuclear accident – the other reason foreigners flocked to Almería in the 1960s, albeit in US army uniforms).

-I’ve divided the lot into three sections to make my articles more accessible.
-In other media, you can read features I wrote for other publications – although I still ended up writing about property-related issues.
-Such is life.
+I’ve divided articles into three sections to make them more accessible.
+In other media, you can read more recent features written for other publications.

 Richard Torné